 Workforce participation is a measure expressed in terms of a percentage of persons actively seeking employment divided by the total working age population.
 People not participating in the labor force may not seek employment due to a variety of reasons including retirement, disability, choice to be a homemaker, or are simply not looking for work.
-In 2010, about 71 percent of the Town of Rietbrock's population over the age of 16 was in the labor force.
-In 2022, that percentage was slightly higher at 72.1 percent, which was higher than Marathon County's participation rate of about 67 percent.
-The Town of Rietbrock also had a much higher participation rate than the State (65.7%), while Marathon County had a slightly higher participation rate than the State.
+In 2010, about 75 percent of the Town of Wien's population over the age of 16 was in the labor force.
+In 2022, that percentage was similar with a labor force participation rate of just under 75 percent, which was higher than Marathon County's participation rate of about 67 percent.
+The Town of Wien also had a much higher participation rate than the State (65.7%), while Marathon County had a slightly higher participation rate than the State.